1 Bg 11-1972: The Universal Form

 > should not be attached to the result of his work, but the

-> result should be offered to Krsna.
-One should also accept
+> result should be offered to Krsna, and one should accept

-> as prasadam, food, the remnants of offerings to Krsna
+> as prasadam the remnants of offerings to Krsna.
+If

 > Krsna, one can engage himself in cleansing the temple of